 As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

-Comments compliment the content, grow page views, engage users in discussions, bring SEO benefits, and help convert readers into followers or customers.
+Comments complement the content, grow page views, engage users in discussions, bring SEO benefits, and help convert readers into followers or customers.

 One tiny problem:

-If you don't customize the Comments Settings in your admin panel and don't spend time moderating and replying to messages from readers, your website's performance will plunge into the SERP abyss.
+If you don't customize the Comments Settings in your admin panel and don't spend time moderating and replying to reader messages, your website's performance will plunge into the SERP abyss.

 Comments' quality and your reaction to them do matter for website conversion.
 In this article, you'll learn how to moderate and write comments in WordPress for better SEO and marketing results.